 But, Gillard says, it’s a good first step.

-As a former Republican state lawmaker, Gillard knows the governor faces an uphill battle to get her proposed budget through the GOP-dominated legislature.
+As a former Democratic state lawmaker, Gillard knows the governor faces an uphill battle to get her proposed budget through the GOP-dominated legislature.
 With so much public attention focused on road funding, Gillard wants to see people just as engaged in the education issue.

 “And really get people to understand what the current school funding formula is providing for their districts and what's truly needed,” he says.
 “We think that will benefit all kids in Michigan and lead to a much more fair and equitable system.”